 If the UE Multicast MRB Required to Be Modified List IE is included in the UE CONTEXT MODIFICATION REQUIRED message containing for an MRB the MRB type reconfiguration IE set to "true" the gNB-CU shall take the MRB Reconfigured RLC mode IE into account to reconfigure the UE and to decide whether to request a PDCP status report as specified in TS 38.300 [6] and include the MBS PTP Retransmission Tunnel Required IE in the UE Multicast MRB Confirmed to Be Modified Item IEs IE.

+If the LTM Candidate Cells To Be Cancelled List IE is included in the UE CONTEXT MODIFICATION REQUIRED message, the gNB-CU shall consider that only the resources reserved for the candidate cells identified by the included NR CGIs and associated to the UE-associated signaling identified by the gNB-CU UE F1AP ID IE and the gNB-CU UE F1AP ID IE are about to be released by the gNB-DU.